-In the Spring of 2007, I wanted to move across the USA for personal reasons.
-My employer at the time asked me to come up with a 12-month plan for them so that they could continue operations in the event it took a while to find a replacement.
-We also set a last date of employment at which point I would be laid-off from the company and given a severance package.
+It was the Spring of 2007.
+I wanted to move to Oregon for personal reasons.
+My employer at the time asked me to come up with a 12-month plan for them to continue operations in the event it took a while to find my replacement.
+We set my last date of employment, at which point I’d be laid off from the company and given a severance package.

 As a normal part of my approach to IT I had already: